Eloy Jiménez Player Props: White Sox vs. Reds

-The Chicago White Sox, including Eloy Jimenez (.400 on-base percentage in past 10 games, 70 points above season-long percentage), battle starting pitcher Hunter Greene and the Cincinnati Reds at Great American Ball Park, Friday at 6:40 PM ET.
+On Saturday, Eloy Jimenez (.400 on-base percentage in past 10 games, 73 points above season-long percentage) and the Chicago White Sox play the Cincinnati Reds, whose starting pitcher will be Nick Lodolo.
+First pitch is at 6:40 PM ET.

-He racked up three RBI (going 3-for-5 with a home run and two walks) in his last game against the Twins.

 Eloy Jiménez Game Info & Props vs. the Reds